DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 > This week, I've tried to keep you guys a little more updated than usual by sending more videos in the Discord.
 You guys can check those out if you want.

+##### There is Now a very basic death

 ##### The Shop
-- The shop is a room
+- The shop is a room that spawns at least once per area
+- Here, the player can interact with a talking magical gargoyle
+- This opens the shop menu where they can exchange mana essence (the currency) for different items

 ##### Camera Feedback Change
 - Idk if some of you guys saw, but last week, after the meeting, I made a video showing the camera swaying whenever Allister does an attack